gondolyr/gungnir/README.md

 - [x] **Phase 1: Simplicity** *(Completed)*
   The foundation of Gungnir focuses on delivering essential features:
-  - **Automated Lighting**: Streetlights turn on/off automatically based on sunset/sunrise calculations.
+  - **Automated Lighting**: Streetlights turn on/off automatically based on astronomical calculations.
-  - **Real-Time State Awareness**: Gungnir monitors device states, reflects them in an external-facing webUI, also indicating local overrides
+  - **Real-Time State Awareness**: Gungnir monitors device states:
+    - States are reflected in an external-facing webUI.
+    - Indicates locally overridden manual switches.
-  - **Manual Override**: Operators can manually control the lights as needed.
+  - **Remote Override**: Operators can manually control the lights remotely as needed.
   - **Load Staggering**: Prevents simultaneous activation to reduce strain on the power grid.

 ---

 - [x] **Phase 2: Interoperability** *(Completed)*
   To extend its functionality, Gungnir provides:
-  - **API Support**: A robust API for third-party applications to interact with the system.
+  - **API Support**: API for third-party applications to interact with the system.

 ---